craftercms/docs/source/system-administrators/activities/delivery/setup-serverless-delivery.rst

 Step 1: Create an Elasticsearch Domain for Delivery (optional)
 --------------------------------------------------------------

-Since serverless delivery requires a single Elasticsearch endpoint readable by all Engine instances, we recommed you create an AWS Elasticsearch domain for delivery.
+Since serverless delivery requires a single Elasticsearch endpoint readable by all Engine instances, we recommend you create an AWS Elasticsearch domain for delivery.
 If you don't want to use an AWS Elasticsearch domain then you should create and mantain your own Elasticsearch cluster.